ProAlgos/ProAlgos-Cpp/README.md

 For algorithms and data structures in C++, check out the list [here](C++).

 ## My goal
-> Add atleast 1 algorithm to the repo every week.
+> Add at least 1 algorithm to the repo every week.

 ### Want to contribute to open-source and help me achieve the goal?
 1. **Fork** the repo